MrFriendCS/MrFriendCS.github.io/H-CS-DDD.md

 Find the `dob` of the oldest and youngest pet of each species.

-**Note:** As a general rule, if fields and aggregate functions are both displayed then the fields need to be in the `GROUP BY` clause.
+**Note:** If fields and aggregate functions are both displayed then the fields must be in the `GROUP BY` clause.
 Otherwise the result is meaningless.

 ``` sql
 SELECT species, MIN(dob), MAX(dob)